Katakrima

 There is a difference.

-Yet, prithee, and heed once more;
+Yet, pray thee, and heed once more;

 Cease thy chasing of the birds and the blooms.